 Michael L. Norton, MS, Andrologist

-In 2000, Mike became the Andrology lab supervisor at GIVF and was mentored in clinical andrology by Dr. Richard Sherins, a previous president of the American Society of Andrology.
-In 2006, Mike moved to Columbia Fertility’s Andrology Lab and developed a custom database solution for the lab.
+In 2000, Mike became the Andrology Lab supervisor at GIVF and was mentored in clinical andrology by Dr. Richard Sherins, a previous president of the American Society of Andrology.
+In 2006, he moved to Columbia Fertility’s Andrology Lab and developed a custom database solution for the lab.
 In September 2007, Mike was recruited by the Reproductive Care Center to supervise the Andrology and Endocrinology Labs.
-Lab Certification.

 Matt has been a part of the RCC andrology team since 2013.
 Het earned a Bachelor of Science Magna Cum Laude in 2009 from Weber State University majoring in Zoology with a Chemistry minor.
 Prior, he was a lab assistant the Meyers Functional Morphology Lab at Weber State and lab technician at the Leibold Laboratory, Department of Molecular Medicine at the University of Utah.
 Matt has been a human anatomy and physiology lab instructor and has also taught as teaching assistant and supplemental instructor for human biology and human anatomy classes.